svenlahann/vagrant-ansible/README.md

 #### Compatibility and Installation

 The system is compatible with OSX, Windows and Linux.
 It´s tested on OSX Yosemite and El Capitan and Windows 10.
 I will not go into installation details here, but on Windows 10 you´ll need to install a proper windows shell like [Babun](http://babun.github.io/) or [Cygwin](https://www.cygwin.com/).
-Please take note, that in most of cases you should use the current stable version of any software installed for the best experience.
+Please take note, that in most of cases you should use current stable versions of the software required for best experience.

 System Configuration
 --------------------
-* OS: Debian Jessie
+* OS: Ubuntu 16.04 LTS (Xenial Xerus)
 * RAM: 2GB

 SSH Configuration
 -----------------
 * System IP: 192.168.33.10
-* Hostname: app.loc
+* Hostname: app.dev

 Shares
 ------